Computed Tomography (CT) Scan of the Spine

 What are the risks of a CT scan of the spine?

 You may want to ask your healthcare provider about the amount of radiation used during the CT scan and the risks related to your particular situation.
-Radiation from CT scans varies, but it may be up to 100 times greater than a normal chest X-ray.
-It's a good idea to keep a record of your radiation exposure, such as previous CT scans and other types of X-rays, so that you can tell your provider.
+Radiation from CT scans varies, depending on the region of the body being examined.
+But it may be up to 100 to 800 times greater than a normal chest X-ray.
+It's a good idea to keep a record of your radiation exposure.
+This includes previous CT scans and other types of X-rays, so that you can tell your provider.
 Risks linked to radiation exposure may be related to the number of X-ray exams or treatments over a long period.

-If you're breastfeeding, talk with your provider about delaying breastfeeding after getting contrast.
-There are conflicting recommendations on this topic.
+If you're breastfeeding, ask your healthcare provider if you need to delay breastfeeding after getting contrast.

 If contrast dye is used, there is a risk for allergic reaction to the dye.
-Tell your provider if you're allergic to or sensitive to medicines, contrast, or iodine.
-Most people won't have any problems from contrast dye.
-But tell your provider if you've ever had a reaction to any contrast dye.
+Tell your healthcare provider well before the exam if you're allergic to or sensitive to medicines, contrast, or iodine.
+They may prescribe medicines to reduce the risk for allergic reactions.
+Most people won't have any problems from contrast dye, but be sure to tell your provider if you've ever had a reaction to any contrast dye.
 Having a seafood allergy won't stop you from getting contrast.

 How do I get ready for a CT scan of the spine?